valueflows/valueflows/mkdocs/docs/examples/ex-planning.md

     receiver: https://sensorica.example/
     resourceConformsTo: wd:Q162 # optical fiber
     resourceQuantity:
-      om2:hasUnit: om2:metre
+      hasUnit: metre
-      om2:hasNumericalValue: .5
+      hasNumericalValue: .5
-    skos:note: Optical guide, can be of glass of polymer.
+    note: Optical guide, can be of glass of polymer.
 Usually it comes in a cylindrical shape.
 Can be MM (multimode) or SM (single mode).

   - '@id': sensor:52f0e212-3c4f-4d27-b345-5e964c135824
     '@type': Commitment